 "Dinner was delicious."
 He washed his hands at the sink.

 Amelia was efficient and talented in the kitchen.
-Before today, he knew she was hard working, organized and extremely bossy.
+After her change in attitude, he knew she was hard working, organized and extremely bossy.
 But what he learned today was that she's funny, adventurous, didn't mind getting her hands dirty and an amazing cook.
 Those weird quirks of her finally made sense, too.

 Barnaby glanced at the clock.
 Ten.
 Where had the time gone?